Diablo (video game): Classes

 In the expansion set, Diablo: Hellfire, the Monk was added.
 The Monk is proficient at melee combat with the staff.
 Two other classes, the Bard and Barbarian, were unfinished but remained hidden characters in Diablo: Hellfire, and could be enabled using a hack.
-Using the in-game sprites of the Rogue and Warrior, respectively, the Bard is capable of dual-wielding weapons while the Barbarian was a two-handed axe specialist.
+Using the in-game sprites of the Rogue and Warrior, respectively, the Bard is capable of dual-wielding weapons, while the Barbarian is a two-handed axe specialist.